flipperdevices/flipperzero-firmware/README.md

 - - EXIT OF GAMES/CLOCK GOES BACK TO GAMES ONLY MODE
 - - HOLD BACK TO TURN OFF FLIPPER
 - - RESTARTING REMEMBERS YOU ARE IN GAMES ONLY MODE
+- - CENTER OR HOLD DOWN FOR GAMES MENU
-- - CENTER + HOLD CENTER TO CHANGE IDLE ANIMATION
+- - HOLD CENTER TO CHANGE IDLE ANIMATION
-- - UP + HOLD UP FOR FAVORITE GAME
+- - UP OR HOLD UP FOR FAVORITE GAME
-- - LEFT + HOLD LEFT FOR CLOCK/PRIMARY FAVORITE
+- - LEFT OR HOLD LEFT FOR CLOCK/PRIMARY FAVORITE
 - - RIGHT ALWAYS WILL GO TO PASSPORT
 - - UP UP DOWN DOWN LEFT CENTER LEFT CENTER FOR MAIN MENU
 - Updated [UPC Generator (By McAzzaMan)](https://github.com/McAzzaMan/flipperzero-firmware/tree/UPC-A_Barcode_Generator/applications/barcode_generator)
+- Fixed loading Clock in Games Only mode instead of Primary Favorite
+- Fixed loading Games menu in Games Only mode [(Thanks to ESurge)](https://github.com/ESurge/flipperzero-firmware-wPlugins)
+- Hold Down for Games Menu [(Thanks to ESurge)](https://github.com/ESurge/flipperzero-firmware-wPlugins)

 ## **Special Instructions:**
 - Download these files into the subghz/assets folder on your SD card.
 Edit the two `_map` files to contain your specific subghz (.SUB) files.